2022 Africa floods: Niger

 At least 168 people have died due to flooding in Niger since August.
 Over 227,000 people were affected.

 Rwanda

 Since January 1, severe storms began across Rwanda.
 As of January 27, 15 people had been killed and 37 people were injured.
 Seven of those fatalities and 26 of the injuries were from lightning strikes.

 Senegal

 At least three people in Dakar killed as a result of the floods.

 Sierra Leone

 Eight deaths were reported in Freetown, the capital of Sierra Leone due to flooding and landslides.

 South Africa

 Floods affected Eastern Cape in January, killing fourteen people, including a police officer who was trying to rescue people.

 In April, floods have killed at least 435 people, mostly in KwaZulu-Natal.
 Nearly $1.6 billion USD had been caused.
 Over 6,000 homes, mostly of poor construction, were damaged or destroyed by floods.

 On December 3, floods affected a church in Johannesburg.
 Nine people were found dead and eight others were still missing.

+On 20 June 2025, Toyota filed a lawsuit in South African courts 6.5 million rand, or $365 million USD, over floods that occurred in 2022 that shut down their plant near Durban.
+A claim filed against Transnet SOC, the KwaZulu-Natal Department of Transport, and eThekwini Municipality was brought by Toyota's insurer, Tokio Marine & Nichido Fire Insurance, in which they allege the floods, which closed the plant for four months, cost Toyota 4.5 million rand for repairs and over 2 billion rand in business.